HowieHz/halo-theme-higan-hz/src/templates/components/list-moment-summary/README.md

 ## Description

-This component displays a summarized list of moments (short posts) with comprehensive details such as author information, publish date, content, media (photos/videos), estimated reading time, word count, upvote functionality, and optional comment section.
+This component displays a summarized list of moments (short posts) with comprehensive details, including author information, publish date, content, and media (photos/videos).
+It also shows estimated reading time, word count, supports upvote functionality, and an optional comment section.

 ## Usage